Law

 How can Russians reside in Cyprus?

+As a permanent resident, at some point, depending on the particularities of a foreigner’s case, citizenship in Cyprus can also be acquired (this right is available for all foreign nationals).
 Persons who want to relocate here on a long-term basis can apply for a Pink Slip.
 The document grants the right to residency for a period of 1 year and upon expiration, the document can be renewed.

-However, this document doesn’t grant the right to work in this country, therefore, the applicants must prepare a larger sum of money as a minimum financial requirement for the duration of the stay (the minimum is EUR 25,000).
+This document doesn’t grant the right to work in this country, therefore, the applicants must prepare a larger sum of money as a minimum financial requirement for the duration of the stay (the minimum is EUR 25,000).
+Another option for Russians who already have the sufficient financial funds to relocate to Cyprus is the Category F visa, which provides many advantages, but not the right to work.

 With this document, one can stay here on a permanent basis and purchase properties.
 According to the latest data of the Department of Land and Surveys, Russians are the largest group of foreign nationals who acquired properties in Cyprus in the beginning of 2023, followed by Britons and Israelis.